TaDish-App/TaDish-App.github.io/index.md

 # About us
 <img src="https://github.com/timothyhuo1.png" width="100">

 <p> Hi!
 My name is Timothy Huo and I am studying for a M.S. in Computer Science at the University of Hawaii.
+For Tadish, I worked on user registration and authentication, deployment, the Recommendation page, and the Surprise page.
 </p>

 <img src="https://alyssia-chen.github.io/images/ProfilePic_square2.jpg" width="100">
 <p>Hi!
-My name is Alyssia Chen and I am studying for a M.S. in Computer Science at the University of Hawaii.</p>
+My name is Alyssia Chen and I am studying for a M.S. in Computer Science at the University of Hawaii.
+I worked on data configuration and management, the Record a Dish page, the Saved page, and the Profile page.</p>

 - Timothy Huo's [Portfolio](https://timothyhuo1.github.io/)
 - Alyssia Chen's [Portfolio](https://alyssia-chen.github.io/)